Hritvik16000/Portfolio-Website/README.md

 ## Feedback
 If you have any feedback, please reach out to me at [
-	arhammusheer@gmail.com](mailto:arhammusheer@gmail.com).
+	hritvik.sajor@gmail.com](mailto:hritvik.sajo@gmail.com).
 I'd love to hear your thoughts.
 If you have a feature request, please open an issue and I'll try to implement it as soon as possible.

-Also, If you have a major feature which you have implemented, please open a PR and I'll be happy to review and merge it.
+Also, If you have a major feature that you have implemented, please open a PR and I'll be happy to review and merge it.

-If you liked this project, please give it a ⭐️ on Github.
+If you liked this project, please give it a ⭐️ on GitHub.

 ## Color Theme
 The template now supports color themes!

-You can set your default theme in `src/me.ts` in `themeColor` variable.
+You can set your default theme in `src/me.ts` in the `themeColor` variable.

 You can also select allowed themes which the user can switch to.
 To modify the list go to `src/me.ts` and modify the `multiThemeOptions` list.